 If a student cannot attend class due to illness, the student shall contact the school immediately (if possible).
-However, if absences persist the student academics can be severely affected, and the student may have to withdraw from their program of study and re-enter at a later date.
+However, if absences persist the student academics can be severely affected, and the student may have to withdraw from their program of study and re-enter later.

 In the event of an illness at school, students must report directly to the Director or Academic Supervisor on duty the nature of the illness.
-In turn, Infinity College will determine the most appropriate action to take in regard to treatment and contact the emergency contact listed if needed.
+In turn, Infinity College will determine the most appropriate action to take regarding treatment and contact the emergency contact listed if needed.